Totoual/oef-sdk-python/docs/source/user/query-language.rst

 * any conjunction/disjunction of the previous constraints:

-  * books that belongs to `Horror` **and** has been published after 2000
+  * books that belong to `Horror` **and** has been published after 2000
   * books whose author is **either** `J. K. Rowling` **or** `J. R. R. Tolkien`

-The class that implements the constrain concept is :class:`~oef.query.Constraint` In the following, we show how to define them in the Python SDK.
+The class that implements the constraint concept is :class:`~oef.query.Constraint` In the following, we show how to define them in the Python SDK.

 Relation
 ~~~~~~~~

-The :class:`~oef.query.Relation` is a constraint type that allow you to impose specific values for the attributes.
+The :class:`~oef.query.Relation` is a constraint type that allows you to impose specific values for the attributes.

 The types of relation constraints are: